chuckstation/chuckstation.github.io/docs/index.md

 ## Supporting the projects

-We dont accept donations yet but you can contribute to the project's development to helps us with it.
+We dont accept donations yet but you can contribute to the project's development to help us with it.